Prosecutors quit as Justice Department seeks shorter sentence for Trump ally

 Legal experts said it would be unusual for prosecutors to change their proposed sentence after filing a formal recommendation to the court, especially on a high-profile case like this in which senior Justice Department officials as well as courtroom prosecutors are involved in the decision-making.

-“It is high, but the prosecutors obviously felt there were extenuating circumstances that justified the enhancements,” said Lynn Niels, a former federal prosecutor.
+“It is high, but the prosecutors obviously felt there were extenuating circumstances that justified the enhancements,” said Lynn Neils, a former federal prosecutor.

 The new Justice Department filing noted that Stone’s guideline sentence would be significantly less - about three to four years - if the charge that he threatened a witness, Randy Credico, was not used in the calculation.

 Stone was convicted of the charge.
-The position taken by the department on the witness tampering charge echoed arguments made by Stone’s own defense team in their memo filed late on Monday.
+The position taken by the department on the witness tampering charge echoed arguments made by Stone’s own defence team in their memo filed late on Monday.

 Mueller’s investigation detailed a Russian campaign of hacking and propaganda in the 2016 election and extensive contacts between the president’s campaign and Moscow.
 Stone was one of only two of Trump associates charged in the investigation who went to trial rather than pleading guilty.